Jelinek-J/INSPiRE/README.md

     3. For each group of size k, leave only ⌈log<sub>1000</sub>(k)+1⌉, except the situation where k<sub>I</sub>!=k<sub>N</sub> && ⌈log<sub>1000</sub>(k<sub>I</sub>)+1⌉==⌈log<sub>1000</sub>(k<sub>N</sub>)+1⌉ - in such a case, leave ⌈log<sub>1000</sub>(k)+2⌉ (i.e. one more item) in the bigger group. k<sub>I</sub> and k<sub>N</sub> correspond to groups for the same aminoacid typa and fingerprint, but for different interface labels.
     4. Renumber fingerprints and interfaces file to make the interfaces file smaller.

-# Installation #
+# 2: Installation of INSPiRE #
-Move to directory `src` and type `make` to install single INSPiRE tool or `make fragments` to install fragmented INSPiRE tools and `make aminoacids` if you want to use our transformation of aminoacids' three-letters codes to one-letter codes.
+Move to directory `src` and type `make` to install single INSPiRE tool (see chapter 1.c) or `make fragments` to install fragmented INSPiRE tools (see chapter 1.b) and `make aminoacids` if you want to use our transformation of aminoacids' three-letters codes to one-letter codes.
 To remove them just type `make clean`.
 To install binaries and manpages to corresponding directories type `make install` and to uninstall them type `make uninstall`.

 If you do not want to use SASA-based features or you do not have installed the FreeSASA library, you can add argument `rasa=` when calling `make` to compile a version of INSPiRE that does not use FreeSASA library.
 If you have installed the FreeSASA library in non-standard path, add argument ` lib=-L<freesasa_lib_path> include=-I<freesasa_include_path>` when calling `make`, where `<freesasa_lib_path>` is path to FreeSASA runtime libraries and `<freesasa_include_path>` is path to FreeSASA header files.

-# Usage in examples #
+## 2.a: How to step by step ##
+This subchapter describe in examples how to install all prerequisities (if you do not have installed them yet), INSPiRE and the simple way how to use it (see chapter 1.c).
 First I recommend to update a list of repositories (it is not necessary, but highly recommended as it installation of older versions can sometimes cause problems).
 You can do it by typing:
 ```
 sudo apt-get update